 Method of regeneration

-Planting is the most common regeneration method and used in the most recent inventory of 87 percent of the harvested area.
-Planting has increased since the beginning of the 2000s, when about 60 percent of the area was regenerated by planting.
+Planting is the most common regeneration method.
+The results from the latest inventory show that 87 percent of regeneration fellings are planted.
+Planting has increased significantly since the beginning of the 2000s, when about 60 percent of the area was planted.

-In the past, regeneration with natural regeneration was more common than it is today.
-About a third of the harvested area was regenerated with natural regeneration in the early 2000s, compared with 7 percent in the last inventory.
+In the past, regeneration with so-called natural regeneration was more common than it is today.
+About one third of the felled area was regenerated with natural regeneration in the early 2000s, compared with 7 percent according to the latest results.

-Seeded regeneration was almost negligible in the early 2000s but increased in the early 2010s to a maximum of 5 percent in the 2012/13 survey.
-In the most recent inventory, the proportion of regeneration with sowing was 3 percent.
+Regeneration by sowing was almost negligible in the early 2000s but increased in the early 2010s to a maximum of 5 percent in the 2012/13 survey.
+At the last inventory, the proportion of regeneration with sowing was 4 percent.

-On about 2 percent of the regeneration harvested area, no regeneration measures are conducted at all.
-This is a slight decrease since the beginning of the 2000s, when the share was 3-4 percent of the harvested area.
+Approximately 2 percent of the regeneration felled area is not regenerated at all.
+This is a slight decrease since the beginning of the 2000s, when the share was 3-4 percent of the felled area.

 Year (Three-year average) is given as the middle year for example 2001-2003=2002.
 Starting from 2008 season of inventory is based on the felling season 1/7 -30/6, which could be seen in the notation.